The flag is in format

 Applying what we understand from Context Free Grammar:

-• Start symbol is the S folder.
+- Start symbol is the

-• Non-terminal symbols are folders and subfolders.
+files, which will compose our flag. - Non-terminal symbols are folders and subfolders.

-• Rules consist in substituting all folders with their content, recursively.
+- Rules consist in substituting all folders with their content, recursively.

 Image not found!